 Occupation Outlook has a good app and lots of useful information about careers.

 Studying at university or polytech can be like an investment in your future.
-Choose a bad investment ( e.g. expensive course with no chance of getting a job) and it may not matter how much effort you invest you’ll get little return on your investment.
-So before you hand over your hard earned cash or incur some big student loan debt, make sure you’ve checked out some of the other links above and thought carefully about what you are studying.
+Choose a bad investment ( e.g. an expensive course with no chance of getting a job) and it may not matter how much effort you invest, you’ll get little return on your investment.
+So before you hand over your hard earned cash or incur some big student loan debt, make sure you’ve thought carefully about what you are studying.

 If you’ve got a Whai Rawa account then you should also be able to make a Whai Rawa tertiary education withdrawal to help pay for your course, but remember what you use for study you won’t be able to use for first home purchase so think carefully before requesting a withdrawal.